 Custom swipe for iOS objects with poor identifiers

-Sometimes when we want to scroll to an item it is impossible to use the regular swipe functions due to poor properties of the object that needs to be found, like lacking accessibility id.
-To work around this we create a custom swipe function that will repeatedly swipe until the object is visible on the screen of the device and is identifiable by other property, like label.
+Sometimes, it is not possible to use the regular swipe functions when you need to scroll to an item, for example due to poor properties of the object that needs to be found, such as a missing accessibility ID.
+To work around this, you can create a custom swipe function that will repeatedly swipe until the object is visible on the screen of the device and is identifiable by another property, for example a label.

 Following is the function code.